 Banshee is a top-down vertical shooter released quite late into the Amiga’s life in 1994.
 It appeared on both the CD32 and Amiga 1200 utilising the systems AGA chipset.

 With the storyline consisting of wanting to take vengeance because your father was murdered, due to his refusal to invent the microwave oven, Banshee does come up short in the story department.
 This however makes no difference to the gameplay.

 Banshee is a beautiful-looking traditional shooter where you blast your way through enemy waves, and boss battles collecting power-ups along the way.
 It’s nothing new in terms of game genre, but it pulls it off wonderfully.
-One of the best Amiga games for the A1200.
+Certainly one of the best games for the Amiga 1200.